All coverageHomeowners insurance

 Is your homeowners policy up to code?

 Building codes are established to protect us as safety standards and construction materials improve.
-If your home was built early last century, you will likely need to address building ordinance upgrades should you incur a significant loss to your home.
-Yet chances are, even if your home was built 15 years ago, you too will be faced with substantial building code changes, including energy standards, fire sprinkler systems and roofs.
+If your home was built early in the last century, you will probably need to address building ordinance upgrades should you incur a significant loss to your home.
+Even if your home was built 15 years ago, chances are good that you also will be faced with substantial building code changes, including energy standards, fire sprinkler systems and roofs.

-According to FEMA1 , most states and local jurisdictions adopt the International Code Council (ICC) building codes which include a set of codes for new residential construction (IRC) and a set of codes that apply when structures are altered, repaired or after a change in occupancy (IEBC).
-The ICC typically publishes new editions every three years.
+According to the Federal Emergency Management Agency (FEMA)1, most states and local jurisdictions adopt the International Code Council (ICC) building codes.
+They include a set of codes for new residential construction (IRC) and a set of codes that apply when structures are altered, repaired or after a change in occupancy (IEBC).
+The ICC typically publishes new editions every 3 years.

-Many insurance policies will only cover the costs to rebuild the home back to its previous condition prior to loss or only cover the costs to rebuild the damaged portion of your home.
+Many insurance policies will cover only the costs to rebuild the home back to its previous condition prior to loss, or will cover only the costs to rebuild the damaged portion of the home.
 If your home is over 50% destroyed, your local city or government could require you to demolish the entire home to rebuild it to current building codes.
-You could be responsible for the costs to demolish and rebuild that remaining portion of the home.
+You could be responsible for the costs to demolish and rebuild the remaining portion of the home.